drewcummins/hodlol/README.md

 ```

-The only thing that changes between this and the hodl strategy is the name and inclusion of 2 _additional_ strategies.
-Let's look at one of them:
+The only thing that changes between this and the hodl strategy is the name and inclusion of an _additional_ strategy.
+Let's look at it:

 ```javascript
 {